Which term refers to the individual on a ride until they are unloaded?

 Prepare for the iROC Certification Exam with comprehensive quizzes, flashcards, and detailed explanations.
 Boost your confidence and ensure your success on test day!

-The term that refers to the individual on a ride until they are unloaded is "Rider."
-In the context of amusement rides and attractions, a rider is a person who actively participates in the experience by being on the ride itself.
-This definition encompasses the full experience from boarding the ride, enjoying the experience while it operates, and finally being unloaded once the ride has concluded.
+The term that describes the individual on a ride until they are unloaded is "Rider."
+In the context of amusement parks and rides, a rider is someone who actively engages in the ride experience, remaining in the vehicle or apparatus until it comes to a complete stop and they are safely unloaded.

 Subscribe